webonyx/graphql-php/docs/type-system/index.md

 Alternatively all methods of registry could be static if you prefer - then there is no need to pass it in constructor - instead just use use `TypeRegistry::myAType()` in your type definitions.

+# Custom Metadata
+All types in **graphql-php** accept configuration array.
+In some cases you may be interested in passing your own metadata for type or field definition.

+**graphql-php** preserves original configuration array in every type or field instance in public property `$config`.
+Use it to implement app-level mappings and definitions.